blockful-io/external-resolver/README.md

 4. Create a pull request with a detailed description of your changes.

-## Disclaimer

-The latest version of the [ENS Contracts](https://github.com/ensdomains/ens-contracts/) is causing some errors that are currently being discussed on issues [#336](https://github.com/ensdomains/ens-contracts/issues/336) and [#338](https://github.com/ensdomains/ens-contracts/issues/338).
-In order to unblock the development a fork of the [ENS Contracts](https://github.com/blockful-io/ens-contracts) as well as the [Openzeppelin Contracts](https://github.com/blockful-io/openzeppelin-contracts) have been created under the Blockful's Github Organization fixing the issue temporarily.

 ## License

 This project is licensed under the [MIT License](LICENSE).